microsoft/FluidFramework/docs/content/docs/start/tutorial.md

 ### Switching between loading and creating

-Since the application can be in one of two states, creating, or loading from an `id`, the app can simulate those states by storing the `id` in the URL hash.
-If the URL contains a hash the app will call `loadExistingDice` with that `id`, otherwise the app creates a new container and sets the hash to the returned `id`.
+The application supports both creating a new container and loading an existing container using its `id`.
+To control which state the app is in, it stores the container `id` in the URL hash.
+If the URL has a hash, the app will load that existing container, otherwise the app creates a new container, attaches it, and sets the returned `id` as the hash.

-The create and load methods are both async, so the app needs to be wrapped in an async `start` function and then called, handling any errors returned.
+Because both the `getContainer` and `createContainer` methods are async, the `start` function needs to be created and then called, catching any errors that are returned.

 ```js